dawidkopczyk/distributions/README.md

-# distributions
+# Distributions
-Contains Hyperbolic and VarianceGamma distributions
+This repository contains python implementations of Hyperbolic and VarianceGamma distributions.